app-sre/diag-container-pg14/README.md

 # diag-container-pg-14
 Diagnostic container for postres v14

-Newer postgres clients will have FIPS communication issues communicating with newer postgres servers in FIPS-enabled environments.
+Newer postgres clients will have FIPS communication issues when communicating with newer postgres servers in FIPS-enabled environments.

 ## Usage